AnthonyA28/AA-DIC-/README.md

 3. Choose an area of interest.
 4. The software will determine the displacement of speckles and then the strain.

 ![Tutorial](Tutorial.png)

+Much of the code here was adapted from https://gitlab.com/damien.andre/pydic.
+Pydic is recommended in most circumstances.
+AA-DIC- was designed to run more efficiently when very many (>10k) images are being analyzed.